 Solar electricity works exactly the same as the electricity you buy from the utility company.
-You turn on lights, plug in lamps and power appliances the same way you do right now.
 In fact, if you didn’t see solar modules on the roof, you’d never notice any difference, except a lower electric bill.
-Solar electricity is generated by a group of solar modules called an array that’s installed on your roof or in your yard.
-When sunlight falls on the solar modules, a Direct Current (DC) electrical current is created instantly.
-The DC electricity is then fed into an inverter that converts it to the Alternating Current (AC) electricity that the utility supplies to your home.
+Solar electricity is generated by a group of solar panels called an array, or solar installation, that when is exposed to light, instantly generates a Direct Current (DC) electrical current, which is then fed into an inverter that converts it to the Alternating Current (AC) electricity that the utility supplies to your home.

 The home uses the power generated by your solar array first, supplementing any additional power required from the grid - and sending excess power generated back to the grid, resulting in a credit on your bill.